 The Coronavirus global pandemic has reminded us that we are closely bound and dependent upon one another.
-It seems that in “normal” times, we ignore, or perhaps take for granted, our connection to and need of each other.
+It seems that in “normal” times, we ignore, or perhaps take for granted, our connection to and need for each other.
 We seem to spend more time building barriers and securing our borders to isolate ourselves rather than building bridges to connect us.
-It is a natural response for us to protect and isolate ourselves; but isolation makes us vulnerable.
+It is a natural response for us to protect and isolate ourselves, but isolation makes us vulnerable.
 Ecclesiastes 4:12 (VOICE) reminds us that:

 “A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken.”

 Disasters and crises are not new to us.
 During the crisis leading up to the Revolutionary War, Thomas Paine (American Crisis, Vol 1), wrote:

 “These are the times that try men’s souls.

 The summer soldier and the sunshine patriot will,

 in this crisis, shrink from the service of their country;